What is a Help to Buy mortgage?

 - Be buying a property you intend to live in most of the time

 - Agree to not let out the property or use it as a second home

 - Agree to take out a repayment mortgage

-Help to Buy equity loans are interest-free for the first five years.
-After this, you’ll need to pay a monthly admin fee, which starts at 1.75% of the loan and then rises every year at the rate of the Retail Prices Index plus 1%.
+Help to Buy equity loans are interest-free for the first five years, save for a monthly £1 administration fee.
+After this, you’ll pay interest 1.75% of the loan and then rises every year at the rate of the Retail Prices Index plus 1%.

 The loan is available for new homes in Greater London priced up to £600,000.
 As with the standard Help to Buy scheme, you will need to have a deposit of at least 5% of the property’s value and you won’t be able to let it out or use it as a second home.

-Help to Buy Isas are designed to help would-be first-time buyers saving up for a mortgage deposit.
+Help to Buy Isas are designed to help people save up for a mortgage deposit.
 If you save using a Help to Buy Isa, the government will give you a 25% bonus when you buy your first home.

 Anyone aged 16 or over who has never bought a property can open a Help to Buy Isa, and if you’re saving to buy a home with someone else, you can each open an account and earn a combined bonus of up to £6,000.

-Available to those aged 18-39 from April 2017 the government introduced the Lifetime Isa to help younger people save for their first home or their retirement
+Not strictly part of the Help to Buy family, the government introduced the Lifetime Isa to help younger people save for their first home or their retirement.

 Lifetime Isas allow you to save more than a Help to Buy Isa, but there are pros and cons.
 You can find out more in the Which? guide to lifetime Isas, or watch our short video guide.